vk-cs/docs-public/docs/en/intro/billing/concepts/report/report.md

 - Billing report for the selected period.

     It contains details on resource consumption and is used to confirm amounts in accounting documents.
-You can [upload](../../service-management/detail#downloading_the_report) such a report from your personal account.
+You can [upload](../../service-management/detail#downloading_the_report) such a report from your management console.

 - Reconciliation report with the details of mutual settlements.